aionnetwork/aion-docs/developers/tools/intellij/end-to-end.md

 ![Running the testGetString() method](/developers/tools/intellij/images/test-getstring.gif)

-You can also run the test in _debug_ mode, which gives you more information on what's happening in the test.
+You can also set breakpoint in your contract and run the test in _debug_ mode, which gives you more information on what's happening in the test.

 ![Running the test in debug mode](/developers/tools/intellij/images/debug-getstring.gif)